shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 ```

 !!! warning
-    During `build-deploy-part-2-db-dependent` phing target `product-search-migrate-structure` is called and can cause error when you change the type of field to another (eg. you change it from `bool` to `integer`).
+    During `build-deploy-part-2-db-dependent` phing target `elasticsearch-index-migrate` is called and can cause error when you change the type of field to another (eg. you change it from `bool` to `integer`).
     If you need to make this change, please add new field with the correct type and delete the old field instead

 !!! tip
-    If you need to have freshly exported products in Elasticsearch after deploy, you can call phing target `product-search-export-products` during `build-deploy-part-2-db-dependent`.
+    If you need to have freshly exported data in Elasticsearch after deploy, you can call phing target `elasticsearch-export` during `build-deploy-part-2-db-dependent`.

 ## Logging